Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 No Trunk Palms

-Some palms keep it low-key with a tiny trunk that might show up after many, many years, or they skip the trunk altogether, like the Cat Palm and Needle Palm.
+Some palms develop a small trunk after many many years or have no trunk at all like Cat Palm and Needle Palm.

 Cat Palm (Chamaedorea cataractarum).
 Photo by Flickr.